liftoff/HumanInput/README.rst

     HI.on('swipe:up', swipeUp);
     HI.on('swipe:right', swipeRight);

+Note
+  HumanInput does not call ``addEventListener()`` for mouse or touch events if pointer events can be used (it uses browser feature detection).

 If anyone wants to assist, the following touch event types are in the TODO list (not yet implemented):

 .. code-block:: javascript